DoLS information for family, friends and carers

 - any conditions attached to the standard authorisation need to be varied

 The supervisory body must carry out a review if one is requested by the person being deprived of their liberty, their representative, or by the hospital or care home where they are staying.

 If you are being deprived of your liberty you can request a review.
-You can use the Letter 3 example to do this.
+You can use this to do this.
 If you are the representative of a person being deprived of their liberty you can request a review.
-You can use the Letter 4 example to do this.
+You can use this to do this.

-In these cases we strongly urge that you speak to the care home or hospital where you, or your friend / family member is resident.
-As mentioned above a review can be carried out if requested, and in the event that all other available routes have been tried an application can be made to the Court of Protection.
+If you have concerns we strongly urge that you speak to the care home or hospital where you, or your friend/family member is a resident and in the event that all other available routes have been tried an application can be made to the Court of Protection.